dickyw71/game-of-life/test-list.md

 - ~~I can setup the board state by selecting each cell.~~
 - I can change the rate that new generations are created.
 - Only update a grid cell if its state (alive/dead) has changed since the last generation.
+- ~~Change the page heading title to 'Game of Life'.~~
+- ~~Move the game board to the centre of the container.~~
+- I can choose to single-step the game genrations.

 Algorithm